adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-directory-structure.md

 ```

 #### env.ts
 The `env.ts` file in the root of your project is meant to validate the environment variables.
+By performing validation we ensure that your application is running in a stable environment with correct configuration values.

-If coming from a different framework, this maybe a new concept to you and hence we recommend reading about [environment variables](environment-variables) in depth.
+If you are coming from a different framework, this is maybe a new concept to you and hence we recommend reading about [environment variables](environment-variables) in depth.

 #### .env
 AdonisJS relies on environment variables to hold the environment specific configuration.